rajatvikramsingh/jenkins_jnlp_slave/README.md

-# jenkins_ijnlp_slave
+# jenkins_jnlp_slave

-This cookbook installs the jenkins JNLP slave using attributes such as jenkins master host, port, jenkins admin username, password to create and automatically connect a jenkins slave through JNLP.
-Please see the attributes to get more information.
+This cookbook installs the jenkins JNLP slave through Chef.

+You can use attributes such as jenkins master host, port, jenkins admin username, password to create and automatically connect a jenkins slave through JNLP.

+Please see ```attributes/defaults.rb``` for more information.